atick-faisal/label-studio/docs/source/guide/install_enterprise_docker.md

 ### Get the Docker image version

-To check the version of the Label Studio Enterprise Docker image, use the [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) command on the host.
+To check the version of the Annotation Hub Enterprise Docker image, use the [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) command on the host.

 From the command line, run the following as root or using `sudo` and review the output:
 ```bash